patterns-app/patterns-devkit/README.md

 cfgd_resource = cfgd_provider.StripTransactionsResource()
 env.add_node(
     name="stripe_txs",
-    function=cfgd_resource.extractor,
+    pipe=cfgd_resource.extractor,
 )
 ```

 `ExternalResource`s are **stateful** entities in Basis -- Basis must keep track of what it has
 extracted from the `ExternalResource` so far, and how it will extract more in the future.
 Every
 `ExternalResource` has an associated default `Extractor` (which is just a specific type of
-`DataFunction`) that updates and utilizes this `ExternalResource` state to fetch and stay in-sync
+`pipe`) that updates and utilizes this `ExternalResource` state to fetch and stay in-sync
 with the external data.
 Working with external systems is a complex and subtle topic (we often have
 limited visibility into the state and changes of the external system).
 Read the docs on
 `ExternalResource`s and `Extractor`s for more details [Coming soon].

 #### Environment
-A Basis environment tracks the DataFunction graph, and acts as a registry for the `modules`,
+A Basis environment tracks the pipe graph, and acts as a registry for the `modules`,
-`runtimes`, and `storages` available to DataFunctions.
+`runtimes`, and `storages` available to pipes.
 It is associated one-to-one with a single
 `metadata database`.
 The primary responsibility of the metadata database is to track which
-DataFunctions have processed which DataBlocks, and the state of ExternalResources.
+pipes have processed which DataBlocks, and the state of ExternalResources.
 In this
 sense, the environment and its associated metadata database contain all the "state" of a Basis
 project.
 If you delete the metadata database, you will have effectively "reset" your Basis
 project.